pollinator super plants

 Crocus, Erica carnea, Primroses and polyanthus – All, Pulmonaria, Rosemary, Single Snowdrops, Violets – All, Willows

-Aubrieta, Doronicum, Grape hyacinth, Honesty - Lunnnaria, Fruit blossom – pear, cherry, plum, Poppies – Iceland varieties, All Primroses and polyanthus plus cowslips Rosemary, Violets – All, Wallflowers
+Aubrieta, Doronicum, Grape hyacinth, Honesty - Lunaria, Fruit blossom – pear, cherry, plum, Poppies – Iceland varieties, All Primroses and polyanthus plus cowslips Rosemary, Violets – All, Wallflowers

 Borage, Buddleias, Caryopteris, Chamomile, Coriander, Dahlias – single and semi-double varieties eg. Bishop of Llandaff and Classic Rosamunda, Eupatorium, Fennel, Helenium, Lavender, Liatris, Lysimachias, Knapweeds, Marjoram, Phlox, Poppies – all single varieties, Roses eg Lucetta, Sages/salvias, Sedum spectabile, Scabious – all, Sunflowers, Thyme, Valerian – real, as well as the red form, Verbena bonariensis, Veronicastrum, Viper’s Bugloss